co-cart/co-cart/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A REST API designed to handle the frontend of WooCommerce via your headless store.
+A RESTful API made for WooCommerce.
+It focuses on the front-end of the store helping you to manage shopping carts.

 == Description ==

-### CoCart: The #1 REST API that handles the frontend of WooCommerce.
+### CoCart: The #1 RESTful API that handles the front-end of WooCommerce.

-[CoCart](https://cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart) handles the shopping cart in any modern framework of your choosing.
+[CoCart](https://cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart) focuses on the front-end of the store helping you to manage shopping carts and allows developers to build a headless store in any framework of their choosing.
 No local storing required.
-Powerful and developer friendly ready to build your headless store, **without the need to build an API**.

-CoCart gives you a true REST API experience for building a headless store powered by WooCommerce.
-It's lightweight and adds functionality without the bloat.
-This is the plugin you've been waiting for, and it will make you rethink about using any other API out there.
+A powerful RESTful API that offers an integration to build your headless store with ease.

+WooCommerce does not nativley come with cart support via the REST API so if you have been struggerling to build a headless store.
+This is the plugin you've been looking for.

 Don't take my word for it.
-Checkout the testimonials left by others.
+Checkout the testimonials left by startups, freelancers, agencies and many more.

 ## Testimonials - Developers love it